CSCfi/csc-user-guide/docs/apps/paraview.md

 # ParaView

 ParaView is an open source, powerful software for scientific visualization.
 Under the hood, it uses VTK library, in python wrapping.
 ParaView is available on Puhti and we recommend [the Puhti web interface remote desktop](../computing/webinterface/desktop.md) for interactive use.
-[NoMachine](nomachine.md) can be used as a fallback option.

 !!!
 Note
     You can now also enable [interactive visualization with GPU